stehrn/tradebook/SYNTHETIC_METRICS.md

 ### Memory
 If we’re paying for a server that has a decent amount of RAM then we’d hope its been used by the applications running on the server.

-Its worth noting high memory does not necessarily mean an application is busy doing stuff - it just means its reserved a large amout of memory, perhaps getting ready for when it does need to do a lot of stuff, this is typicaly of larger Java applications which might fix the heap at, say, 120GB; so the take-away here is to use this metric alongside other metrics like CPU usage.
+Its worth noting high memory does not necessarily mean an application is busy doing stuff - it just means its reserved a large amount of memory, perhaps getting ready for when it does need to do a lot of stuff, this is typically of larger Java applications which might fix the heap at, say, 120GB; so the take-away here is to use this metric alongside other metrics like CPU usage.

 *High memory good, low memory bad*